fossas/spectrometer/docs/walkthroughs/analysis-target-configuration.md

 # Analyze only set of targets

 FOSSA CLI can be configured to discover and analyze, based on the target type (g.g. gradle, rebar3, etc.) and by its path.
-This can be very useful when multiple targets exist in the analysis directory, but we are only interested in a select few.
-This can be handy when you have useful auxiliary or test projects, which are used in development stages, but ultimately are not used in your distribution.
+This can be useful when multiple targets exist in the directory, but we are only interested in a select few.

 To do so, we will use the following: